 Lawyers / attorneys - notifying lawyers or attorneys that the decedent may have had relationships with can help them get prepared for the probate process.

 Employer, if applicable - employers need to know of someone’s passing so that they can handle necessary internal paperwork and processes.

 Many people have different connections and responsibilities that their loved ones might not know about, especially after they pass away.
 Consider all of the potential clubs, organizations, volunteer work, social gatherings, etc. that your loved one may have been a part of.
 It’s highly unlikely that you’ll have necessary contact information for most of these social circles.
 Posting an online obituary or memorial website is an easy way to announce the passing of someone online.
+Even if you're unable to share the memorial website with all these individuals, they'll still be able to access it by Googling the name of the decedent.
 Posting a memorial website online makes it so that anyone connected to the individual can easily find it if they search for them online, which means you’ll have less need to get individual contact information for each party.
 Online memorial websites are also easily shared on social media platforms to more easily announce the passing of someone.

 Online memorial websites are an efficient way to announce the death of a loved one due to their shareable nature and the ease of set up.
 Anyone who visits the page will be able to share their condolences, share photos, and subscribe to receive updates whenever events are being organized.
 Online memorial websites are also useful because you can share that someone has passed without having to write out the explicit details each time you alert someone.
 You have the option to provide answers to many questions loved ones will have in the Q&A section, or you can simply leave a note on the website that more information will be shared as it becomes available.